Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/AzureAD/v2/New-AzureADUserAppRoleAssignment.md

 # Get the service principal for the app you want to assign the user to

-$servicePrincipal = Get-AzureADServicePrincipal -Filter  ¢â‚¬Å"appId eq  ¢â‚¬Ëœ$appId' ¢â‚¬Â
+$servicePrincipal = Get-AzureADServicePrincipal -Filter "appId eq 'appId'"

 # Create the user app role assignment